 Authenticating your personal accounts provides the following advantages:

-- Personal data access – Lets Opal retrieve information from your specific calendar, files, or projects.
+- Personal data access – Opal retrieves information from your calendar, files, or projects.

-- Action attribution – Performs actions in other systems on your behalf.
+- Action attribution – Opal performs actions in other systems on your behalf.

 - Granular security – Opal never shares your personal information with other users in your organization.